welkinhealth/slate/source/index.html.md

 A simple guide to understanding JWT can befound in this [Medium article](https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec).

-# Notification Job
+# Update Notifications
 Welkin's APIs work using a “ping and pull” model.
 This means our APIs notify subscribers via Webhook any time there’s an update to your data within our platform.
 Your subscribers can then decide if you want to pull the updated resources into your system, from Welkin.
 This ensures your systems are kept up to date with the latest data changes in our platform, without needing to continuously poll our APIs.

-The webhook notification includes which resources have changed, the time range of the changes, and a url to use in a `GET` request to fetch the changes.
+The webhook notification includes which resources have changed, the time range of the changes, and a url to use in a `GET` request to fetch the changes (see *Find* endpoints for each resource).

 Webhook notifications are delayed up to 60 seconds, from the time the resource is changed in Welkin.

-An example of Welkin’s data sync could look like the following:
+**An example of Welkin’s data sync could look like the following:**

 1. Alex, a worker, logs into Welkin and updates the phone number in the patient's (Allison) profile.
 2. Welkin sends a notification to the customer’s 3rd party system, letting them know that the patient object for Allison has been changed.